saufth/organic-sphere/README.md

 ]
 ```

-This makes ESLint works correctly with React components.

 ## Folder Structure

 I'm using the <ins>src</ins> folder for keep code at a different level than configurations and miscellaneous files.

-Thi is the structure I use for my Next.js projects:
+This is the structure I use for my Next.js projects:

 <img src="/public/images/structure/onion-shape.jpg" alt="Onion-shape structure" />